Teen Mortgage

 Teen Mortgage is an American punk rock duo from Washington, D.C..

 The group consists of guitarist/vocalist James Guile and drummer Ed Barkauskas.

 History

-Teen Mortgage formed in 2017 after Guile moved from the United Kingdom to Maryland and placed an ad on Craigslist seeking a drummer.
-The pair booked their first show after playing together for a month.
+Teen Mortgage formed in early 2017 after Guile moved from the United Kingdom to Maryland and placed an ad on Craigslist seeking a drummer.
+The pair booked their first show after playing together for about a month.

 Before forming the duo, Guile had led earlier versions of the project while living in Liverpool, England, and had opened for touring acts such as Plague Vendor and Chastity.
 Barkauskas, who had previously studied at Georgetown University, met Guile after responding to his Craigslist ad.
 Their first performance as Teen Mortgage took place in January 2017 at the Washington, D.C. venue DC9, supporting Acid Dad and Ian Sweet.